-Salesforce's range of off the shelf environments and editions provide businesses with a quick and flexible starting point with which to run their sales and marketing processes.
+Salesforce's range of off-the-shelf environments and editions provides businesses with a quick and flexible starting point with which to run their sales and marketing processes.

-Salesforce operates on a SaaS (Subscription as a Service) model, meaning there is no software to install or servers to maintain for the end user - it's simply a matter of activating a subscription and Salesforce will provision a company with a pre-built set of environments into which they can begin dropping their business data.
+Salesforce operates on a SaaS (Subscription as a Service) model, meaning there is no software to install or servers to maintain for the end user.
+It's simply a matter of activating a subscription, and Salesforce will provide a company with a pre-built set of environments into which they can begin dropping their business data.

 So why would you want to modify it?

 These initial environments act as starting templates.
 They're pre-configured with a common set of features and settings, so companies can hit the ground running without spending months building custom code or configurations from scratch.

 But every company is different.
-From differences between industry verticals (healthcare, finance, education, hi-tech) to operating models (charities, for-profits, co-operatives), to company size (global corporations to startups) each company will need to customise Salesforce's default templates to get the most value from the platform.
+With differences between industry verticals (e.g. healthcare, finance, education, hi-tech), operating models (e.g. charities, for-profits, co-operatives), and company size (global corporations to startups), each company will need to customise Salesforce's default templates to get the most value from the platform.

-For example, charities might want to include specific donor information as part of their tax relief programs, or healthcare companies might need additional controls over data protection.
+For example, charities might want to include specific donor information as part of their tax relief programs, and healthcare companies might need additional controls over data protection.

-Through the Force.com / Lightning platform, Salesforce enables its users to modify their environments to do whatever they need.
-The combination of this powerful suite of development tools and an intuitive UI allows each customer to super-charge Salesforce and is one of the key reasons it's so popular.
+Through its platform, Salesforce enables its users to modify their environments to do whatever they need.
+The combination of a powerful suite of development tools and an intuitive UI allows each customer to super-charge Salesforce — and this is one of the key reasons it's so popular.

 Change is the only constant